'It could be our home next': Family too scared to sleep after six-week arson attack spate

 Archant

-A mother-of-three has said she is too scared to sleep after a spate of arson attacks on a quiet residential street, which saw her child's summer house torched.
+A mother-of-three has said she is too scared to sleep after a spate of arson attacks on a quiet residential street in Norwich, which saw her child's summer house torched.

-Emma Carrgilson said she and her neighbours on Appleyard Crescent in Hellesdon were living in constant fear following six weeks of arson attacks targeting bins, cars and now the summer house.
+Emma Carrgilson said she and her neighbours on Appleyard Crescent in Mile Cross were living in constant fear following six weeks of arson attacks targeting bins, cars and now the summer house.

 On Sunday, June 23, the Hellesdon mother was woken by a car alarm activating.